HristoTraykov18/diceForgeRandomizer/README.md

+# Custom python scripts

-# Card randomizer for the board game Dice Forge
+## Card randomizer for the board game Dice Forge
 Creates an image of the board and random cards for each of the spaces.